-- Does product address a clearly defined unmet need; lack of available therapy, poor efficacy, side effects, lack of available diagnostic, safety problems, cost reduction, enhanced convenience? - Are target indication and market clearly defined? - Does the company understand the clinical pathway that leads to utilizing the product? - How does product fit with existing "ecosystem"; ie, are the benefits provided worth the time and cost of implementing the new approach?
+- Does the product address a clearly defined unmet need; lack of available therapy, poor efficacy, side effects, lack of available diagnostic, safety problems, cost reduction, enhanced convenience? - Are target indication and market clearly defined? - Is channel to market available?
+Does the company understand the entire value chain and all constituencies involved in procuring and utilizing the product? - Does the company understand the clinical pathway that leads to utilizing the product? - Is market opportunity of significant size and lucrative enough to justify investment? - Has the applicant demonstrated time or cost savings? - How does product fit with the existing "ecosystem"; ie, are the benefits provided worth the time and cost of implementing the new approach?